 If the roots have become rootbound, get your sanitized scissors or pruning shears ready.

 Vertically cut the rootbound roots from top to bottom; you only need to make a few cuts to open the rootball.
 This will help encourage new growth.

 Finally, it’s time to repot the Philodendron birkin.
 Gently put the tropical plant in the new pot.

-Hold the plant and fill the rest of the pot with soil so the plant can stand on its own and until the soil is at the level it should be — covering the whole of the root system.
+Hold the plant and fill the rest of the pot with soil so it can stand on its own, and until the soil is at the level, it should be — covering the whole of the root system.